Sam-bot-dev/Image-Processing/README.md

 This project demonstrates how to transform a regular image into a **cartoon-style image** using OpenCV.
 It's built specifically for execution in **Google Colab**, making use of Colab’s built-in tools for image display and file handling.

 ---
+## Try to run in code in google colab as it is written on colab and will work fine.
 ## 🖼️ Sample Output

 | Original Image | Grayscale Image |